yusufhm/drupal-elb-ips-from-varnish/README.md

 2. Add code to settings.php
 ---------------------------

-Add the following code at the end of your settings.php to read the `elb-ips.list` file and set the correct reverse proxy IPS:
+Add the following code at the end of your settings.php to read the `elb-ips.list` file and set the correct reverse proxy IPs:

 ```php
 $ip_list_file = "/path/to/repo/elb-ips.list";